X

 4. Hydrocyclone

 48) A wastewater treatment plant has 150,000 lbs of mixed liquor volatile suspended solids (MLVSS) in the aeration tank.
 The primary effluent has a BOD of 75,000 lbs per day.
-Given this information, calculate the F/M ratio.
+Calculate the F/M ratio.

 1. 0.5